dragonflydb/documentation/docs/command-reference/search/ft.create.md

 Field types are:

- - `TEXT` - Allows full-text search queries against the value in this attribute.
+ - `TEXT` - Allows searching for words against the text value in this attribute.

  - `TAG` - Allows exact-match queries, such as categories or primary keys, against the value in this attribute.
 For more information, see [Tag Fields](https://redis.io/docs/interact/search-and-query/advanced-concepts/tags/).